0xSero/partisia-docs/docs/voting-contract.md

-# PBC Smart Contracts as a means to strengthen democracy and transparency
+# Create a smart contract for a specific scenario e.g. transparancy in parliament

-## Case - Voting record of MPs
+## Case - Voting record of MPs as a means to strengthen democracy and transparency
 The newly founded republic of Faraway is plagued by corruption.
 To ensure transparency and public mandate behind the parliamentary process the voting record of the elected MPs is added to the blockchain via smart contracts.
 Using smart contracts enables the public to see how MPs exercise their mandate.
 Laws that are passed through the smart contract are added to the immutable record, giving all citizens access to the official legal code.